Seventh Son: Based on the Book Series â€œThe Last Apprenticeâ€

 Another attraction is that the adult leads of the picture are Jeff Bridges and Julianne Moore.
 Bridges plays a righteous witch-hunting “spook” (he’s also a Knight of some secret sacred order or another) while Moore plays a near-omnipotent witch who’s going to use the once-in-a-hundred-years “night of the blood moon” to make herself 100% omnipotent.
 Of course these two characters have a romantic back-story.
 Of course they do.
 Since every other film critic writing about this movie is going to make some kind of “I didn’t think the sequel to ‘Big Lebowski’ would be THIS weird” joke, I’ll spare you my effort.
 It is, however, a pleasure to see The Dude and Maude in a clinch once more, even if Bridges’ mumble-mouthed, grizzled hero is more like his “True Grit” Rooster Coburn crossed with Richard Harris in “Camelot,” had Richard Harris been 70 in “Camelot.”
 In other words, it’s a truly eccentric performance, and why not.
 As for Moore, she looks gorgeous and slithers with enough menace that you can almost convince yourself that her dragon-morph isn't a special effect.

 The YA aspect is provided by the spook’s new apprentice, the titular seventh son Tom Ward (Ben Barnes), who, of course, falls for a teen witch (half-witch, more accurately; the condition of half-witchdom plays a crucial albeit entirely predictable part in the plot) who’s the daughter of Moore’s right-hand witch.
 The standard complications ensue, but they’re pretty easy to gloss over if you just wanna get off on the fellas battling man-bears and multi-armed swordsman and a bald-pated guy who can make ax-blades out of his hands when he’s NOT being a dragon.
 At such points, and particularly during a cliff-diving-and-waterfall scene in which Tom goes up against a very stubborn giant, “Seventh Son” builds up the goofy charm of an old-school Saturday afternoon matinee.
 The tech credits, as they call them in the trades, tell you why: the effects were designed by original “Star Wars” guy John Dykstra, and the sumptuous art direction is by Dante Ferretti, who’s worked magic for the likes of Fellini, De Palma, and Scorsese.
 Olivia Williams and Djimon Hounsou are welcome components in the supporting cast, and the whole thing is over and done with in a good deal less than two hours.
 Not realy sure why they spent so much time on the janitorial view of things.
-Yes, the hero spends time on custodial work keeping the place clean, but there's a bit too much emphasis on the trash bags, as if suggesting that garbage bags are probably going to be used to dispose of bodies.
-But it turns out the the can liners are a fetish.
+Yes, the hero spends time on custodial work keeping the place clean, but there's a bit too much emphasis on the wholesale supply of trash bags, as if suggesting that garbage bags are probably going to be used to dispose of bodies.
+But it turns out that the can liners are a fetish.
 The way this is revealed is hilarious even if it distracts from the main story.
 Expecting to be alone in the closet with the box of new trash bags, Wilson starts pulling them out of the box in a frenzy.
 But he didn't count on a night time visit from the boss.
 Imagine the janitor, mop in hand trying to get the disposable plastic bags back into the container before he's caught.
 The scene is deliciously uncomfortable on many levels, including one where trash bags have a legitimate use.
 A towering cinematic achievement?
 Hardly.
 But not entirely unsatisfying if this particular genre itch needs some scratching.